run-crank/cli/README.md

 ## `crank cog:install [COGNAME]`

-Install an Automaton cog on this system.
+Install a Crank Cog on this system.

 ```
 USAGE